raffa-p/gymplus/README.md

 # gymplus
-University project - Website for managing gym training sessions and link athletes to personal trainers
+University project - Website for managing gym training sessions and link athletes to their personal trainers